LondheShubham153/90DaysOfDevOps/2024/day11/solution.md

 ### Task 3: Using `trap` for Cleanup
 - Write a script that creates a temporary file and sets a `trap` to delete the file if the script exits unexpectedly.

-### Task 3: Using `trap` for Cleanup
-- Write a script that creates a temporary file and sets a `trap` to delete the file if the script exits unexpectedly.